dvenor/salesforcefoundation.github.io/_posts/2014-05-22-introducing-bootstrap-sf1.markdown

 ### The Goods

-On the [theme](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/theme.html) section of the docs you can see a big list of common Bootstrap elements with some Salesforce1 goodness.
+In the [theme](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/theme.html) section of the docs you can see a big list of common Bootstrap elements with some Salesforce1 goodness.
 But the real fun happens on the [new icons](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/icons.html) and especially in the [new components](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/new.html) sections of the docs.

 You may be thinking to yourself, "Why not just include the SFDC styleguide CSS file in your project?"
 Well, we started there, along with a mildly customized Bootstrap CSS file.
 However, we quickly discovered that working with the styleguide styles presented some challenges.
 First of all, the CSS class names aren't pretty.
 There are a lot of single-purpose classes that are really not much better than adding style attributes directly to the markup.
 When we decided to update some of the look and feel in our app I found myself changing a lot of markup, and the markup wasn't particularly easy to read.
 Don't believe me?
 Here's an example from the SFDC Styleguide: